oliviaxyl/A-Simple-Movie-Recommender-System-to-Classmates-/README.md

 #### -- Project Status: [Completed]

 ## Coursework Objective

-The purpose of this coursework is to
+The purpose of this coursework is to implement basic collaborative filter techniques and suggest relevant movies to classmates.

 ### Methods Used
 * Item-based collaborative filter